slang-legacy/evenLESS/README.md

 ##Notes
  - I realize that the curly brackets at the end of blocks should be on their own lines.
-However they are added to the end of the last line in the block to insure that line numbers are not changed between the source and the original.
+However, they are added to the end of the last line in the block to insure that line numbers are not changed between the source and the original.
 If you want the output to be more readable then you can pass it through a LESS formatter.
  - LESS+ is just an abbreviation for LESSplus